Electric Vehicles - Frequently Asked Questions

 Retailers, offices and parking lot owners have an opportunity to provide extra service to customers and staff with EVs, if they install solar panels on the roofs of their premises and car covers, and allow EVs to be recharged during the day.
 Such recharging from solar panels can take place without putting stress on the grid.
 Once returned home, EV owners could then use surplus electricity at home, or sell it to the grid, thus helping the grid cope with the evening peak.

 This becomes even more apparent with wind energy.
 Typically, more wind blows at night, when demand for electricity is low.
 As more wind turbines get installed, it makes ever more sense to store a nightly surplus that would otherwise go to waste.
 When recharged at night, EVs store such surplus electricity in their batteries.
-This battery power can be used for day time driving, to power the home, or to feed electricity back into the grid at times of peak demand
+This battery power can be used for day time driving, to power the home, or to feed electricity back into the grid at times of peak demand.

 Such V2G (Vehicle to Grid) is facilitated by smart meters that collect real time data of electricity consumption and electricity fed into the grid (as opposed to aggregate data), and by a charging structure that has low rates at night, and high rates at peak times (both for electricity consumed from the grid and for electricity fed into the grid).
 Floating rates would allow supply and demand to set the rates in real time, while government could further facilitate the shift to clean energy by imposing fees on fossil fuel that fund rebates on clean energy.